-“In today’s environment, he’s got to leave his laptop in Fort Polk and go to Fort Benning and get in the queue and get access to the network and get credentials,” Ferares said.
+“In today’s environment, he’s got to leave his laptop at their home base, go to another base and get in the queue and get access to the network and get credentials,” Copeland said.
 “It’ll take some time before he or she is able to step up and do their job.
 In an EITaaS environment, you’ve got devices that are provisioned to the network, and you can roam about the network freely, from base to base to base.
 Until it’s time to upgrade your device, you are in the EITaaS environment.
 You don’t have to get provisioned by the local network folks when you change bases or get assigned somewhere on temporary duty.”

 The same concept can apply to units operating in deployed areas.